cheddatech/CheddaBoards-Godot/docs/TROUBLESHOOTING.md

 - **Score & combo** achievements fire live from `score_changed` (the wrapper calls `check_score` / `check_combo` as values change) and again at game-over (`check_game_over`).
 If you don't emit `score_changed`, they're only evaluated at game-over.
 - **Level achievements are your job.** The wrapper does *not* check them — call `Achievements.check_level(level)` yourself when the player levels up.
-- **IDs must match.** The achievement IDs you check against must match the keys in the `ACHIEVEMENTS` dict in `autoloads/Achievements.gd`.
+- **IDs must match.** The achievement IDs you check against must match the keys in the `achievements` dict in `autoloads/Achievements.gd` (the shipped keys are CheddaClick's examples — yours will differ once you swap them).

 ### Achievements unlock but don't save to my account